With both of those things finished, it’s time to create your content.

 I know this seems like a lot of work, but once you get the hang of it, you can do it really quickly.

 It does take some elbow grease and lots of questions at the start.

 There are three ways you can ask questions and get the help you need:

 - If you have a short question that can be answered in a couple sentences, leave a comment here.

-- If your question is longer, but not complicated, you can join our free Slack community.
+- If your question is longer, but not complicated, you can join our free Spin Sucks community.
 There are nearly 1,000 members there who will help you any way they can.

-- If you want to work directly with me or someone from the Spin Sucks team, join the PR Dream Team.
-It does have a fee, but it may be the easiest and fasted way to get this work done without a lot of pain.
+- If you want to work directly with me or someone from the Spin Sucks team, check out the other ways you can work with us.
+There are fees, but this may be the easiest and fastest way to get this work done without a lot of pain.

 Also, those of you who write on communications topics with a domain authority of less than 65 will want to note we accept contributed content.

 And we won’t tell you no about including a link.

 Keep us in mind as you’re completing the guest blogging component of your content maps.